Mohamed-Mourad/cls-devops-library/jenkins-pipelines/pipelines.md

-# Jenkins CI/CD Pipelines for Library Project
+# Jenkins CI/CD Pipelines Overview

 This repository contains two Jenkins pipeline scripts to automate the build and deployment of the **Library Project**.